Marfusios/strike-btcpayserver-plugin/README.md

 ![Logo](strike_wide.png)
 # Strike BTCPayServer Plugin

-Allows to use a [Strike Wallet](https://strike.me) account as the lightning provider for BTCPay Server.
+It allows using [Strike Wallet](https://strike.me) account as the lightning provider for the BTCPay Server.

 [Releases and breaking changes](https://github.com/Marfusios/strike-btcpayserver-plugin/releases)